Nutrition and Dietetics — Coordinated Programs

 DTCS 302.
 Food Selection and Presentation.
 5 Units.

-Foods and their nutritive values.
-Changes associated with maturation, preservation, table preparation, transportation, and storage in relation to food safety.
-Nutritional concepts and cultural food patterns in planning and producing meals; meal service in professional settings; and appreciation of food as a nutrient delivery pathway for gustatory perspective.
+Develops food preparation techniques.
+Addresses changes associated with maturation, preservation, preparation, transportation, and storage in relation to food quality; nutritional concepts and cultural food patterns in planning and producing meals; meal service in professional settings; and appreciation of food as a nutrient delivery pathway for gustatory perspective.
 Per week: Lecture (3 hours), practicum (6 hours).
 Laboratory fee.